 iOS 10 has officially been out for a month.
 As an iPhone user I’ve definitely been getting used to all the new features, and seem to find a new one almost every day.
-In this discovery process I’ve noticed, and researched, some aspects of iOS 10 that could be especially useful for businesses, and some that are just fun and helpful for everyone.
+In this discovery process I’ve noticed, and researched, some aspects of iOS 10 that could be especially useful for businesses, and some that are just fun and helpful for everyone, so here is our iOS 10 Review.

 iOS 10 introduced a lot of features that were brought about by Apple’s partnership with Cisco, the world’s largest Wi-Fi supplier.
 This partnership was announced last August with the intent to increase productivity and network performance on mobile devices.
 This partnership came through in iOS 10 with a few features.
 The most useful feature though, seems to be the increased connection ability – specifically while switching Wi-Fi networks on your corporate campus.
 This increases roaming speeds, leads to less web browsing failures, and more reliable calling.
 This means, for example, that when you’re walking from one end of the building to the other, the VoIP call you’re on doesn’t get disconnected as your phone changes access points.